foliojs/pdfkit/CONTRIBUTING.md

 ## Running and writing tests

-Tests are run using [Jest](http://jestjs.io/) and are categorized as integration and unit tests.
+Tests are run using [Jest](http://jestjs.io/) and are categorized as unit and visual tests.

-Integration tests check the pdf output against a reference stored as snapshots.
-While is served well to avoid regressions it has some disadvantages like small (correct) changes requiring to update all snapshots
+Visual tests check the pdf image screenshot against a reference stored as snapshots.

 Unit tests checks behavior os specific classes / methods isolatedly.
-It covers relatively small portion of code but is preferred way of writing new tests going forward

 Tests commands
 * `npm run test`: Run all tests
 * `npm run test:unit`: Run unit tests
-* `npm run test:integration`: Run integration tests
+* `npm run test:visual`: Run visual tests

-To write new tests, look for the *.spec.js files at `test/unit` and `test/integration` as examples
+To write new tests, look for the *.spec.js files at `test/unit` and `test/visual` as examples

 ## Submitting a Pull Request